playnoxify/AHK-Screen-Rounded-Corners/README.md

 The application also periodically checks for changes in the monitor configuration and recreates the overlays when necessary.

-Requirements
+## Requirements
 Windows 10 or later
 AutoHotkey v2

-The script requires AutoHotkey v2:
+The AHK script requires AutoHotkey v2.

-#Requires AutoHotkey v2.0+
-Installation
-Run the script
-Install AutoHotkey v2.
-Download the .ahk script.
-Run the script.
+Exe file is compiled with ahk2exe.

 The application will appear in the Windows system tray.

-Start automatically with Windows
+## How to start automatically with Windows?

-Right-click the tray icon and enable:
+1.Right-click the tray icon and enable:

-Start with Windows
+2.Start with Windows

 The application will then register itself in the current user's Windows startup configuration.

-Usage
+## Usage

 After launching the script, the rounded corners are applied automatically.

 Use the tray icon to change the corner size or refresh the overlays.

-You can also press:

-Ctrl + Alt + R

-to refresh all overlays manually.
+You can also press: Ctrl + Alt + R to refresh all overlays manually.

-Configuration
+## Configuration

-The selected corner radius is stored in:
+The selected corner radius is stored in: RoundedScreen.ini

-RoundedScreen.ini

 The configuration file is created in the same directory as the script.

-Multi-Monitor Support
+### Multi-Monitor Support

 Each connected monitor receives its own set of four corner overlays.

-The application monitors display changes such as:
+## The application monitors display changes such as:

-Connecting or disconnecting a monitor
+- Connecting or disconnecting a monitor
-Changing display resolution
+- Changing display resolution
-Changes affecting the Windows display configuration DPI changes
+- Changes affecting the Windows display configuration
+- DPI changes

 The overlays are automatically refreshed when such changes are detected.